game-forest/Citrus/Docs/articles/profiling/overdraw.md

 You can also get an average number of redraws for all game (scene) pixels for a frame.
 Nodes with `OverdrawForegroundComponent` will not affect this metric.

-For it you need to set `true` for`Overdraw.MetricRequired` and subscribe to `Overdraw.MetricCreated` event.
+Set `Overdraw.MetricRequired` to `true` and subscribe to `Overdraw.MetricCreated` event.

-⚠ `Overdraw.MetricCreated(float avgOverdraw, int pixelsCount)` will be invoked from render thread.
+⚠ `Overdraw.MetricCreated(float averageOverdraw, int pixelCount)` will be invoked from render thread.

 ⚠ Obtaining the metric is a very expensive operation.
-To higher your screen resolution, to worse the performance.
+The higher your screen resolution, the worse the performance.